sahilbishnoi26/teradata-mcp-server/src/teradata_mcp_server/tools/dba/README.md

 **DBA** tools:

-- get_dba_userSqlList - returns a list of recently executed SQL for a user
+- dba_userSqlList - returns a list of recently executed SQL for a user
-- get_dba_tableSqlList - returns a list of recently executed SQL for a table
+- dba_tableSqlList - returns a list of recently executed SQL for a table
-- get_dba_tableSpace - returns CurrentPerm table space
+- dba_tableSpace - returns CurrentPerm table space
-- get_dba_databaseSpace - returns Space allocated, space used and percentage used for a database
+- dba_databaseSpace - returns Space allocated, space used and percentage used for a database
-- get_dba_databaseVersion - returns the database version information
+- dba_databaseVersion - returns the database version information
-- get_dba_resusageSummary - Get the Teradata system usage summary metrics by weekday and hour for each workload type and query complexity bucket.
+- dba_resusageSummary - Get the Teradata system usage summary metrics by weekday and hour for each workload type and query complexity bucket.
-- get_dba_resusageUserSummary - Get the system usage for a user
+- dba_resusageUserSummary - Get the system usage for a user
-- get_dba_flowControl - Get the Teradata system flow control metrics by day and hour
+- dba_flowControl - Get the Teradata system flow control metrics by day and hour
-- get_dba_featureUsage - Get the user feature usage metrics
+- dba_featureUsage - Get the user feature usage metrics
-- get_dba_userDelay - Get the Teradata user delay metrics.
+- dba_userDelay - Get the Teradata user delay metrics.
-- get_dba_tableUsageImpact - measures the usage of a table / view by a user
+- dba_tableUsageImpact - measures the usage of a table / view by a user
-- get_dba_sessionInfo - gets session information for a user
+- dba_sessionInfo - gets session information for a user

 **DBA** prompts: